 FSANZ also accepts submissions in hard copy to our Australia and/or New Zealand offices.

-There is no need to send a hard copy of your submission if you have submitted it through the FSANZ Consultation Hub.
+There is no need to send an email or hard copy of your submission if you have submitted it through the FSANZ Consultation Hub.

-DEADLINE FOR SUBMISSIONS: 6pm (Canberra time) 5 March 2024
+DEADLINE FOR SUBMISSIONS: 6pm (Canberra time) 4 December 2024